-It’s important to set strong goals for your rehabilitation plan to help you in your ongoing recovery from a serious health issue.
+It’s important to set strong goals for your rehabilitation plan to help you in your ongoing recovery from a challenging health issue.
 Strong goals are the foundation of your plan.
-They provide a destination to work towards and even the direction to take to that destination.
+They provide a destination to work towards and even the direction to take.
 They become your road map to the best recovery you can get for yourself.

 But what does a strong goal look like?
 How do you know if you are setting yourself up to succeed?
 To help you set strong goals for your rehabilitation plan, this blog takes you through a six-step plan to do just that.